 If you’ve been subjected to sexual harassment at work, it’s upsetting and worrying.
 You probably don’t know what to do or how reporting sexual harassment may affect you and your job.

 Our Employment Law Solicitors have years of experience in helping people who’ve experienced sexual harassment in the workplace.
 A Solicitor can help you by reviewing the circumstances and giving you legal advice and guidance on what you can do next, and if you have a claim for sexual harassment at work.
-Please ask if we can deal with your case on a No Win, No Fee basis.

 For free initial legal advice, speak to one of our expert Employment Law Solicitors.